Mobile SEO optimization services boost the mobile version of your website to the top of organic Search Engine Results Pages (SERPs).

 Can We Do SEO on Mobile?

 Yes, definitely!
 Most of the SEO rules that apply to desktop websites remain relevant for mobile.
 There are a few differences though.
 Read our detailed content above to find out which ones.

 Is SEO Different for Mobile & Desktop?

-The logic to rank high & get organic traffic is the same between smartphones & computers.
-Consequently, mobile & desktop SEO are rather similar.
+The logic to rank high and get organic traffic is the same between smartphones and computers.
+Consequently, mobile and desktop SEO are rather similar.
 However, few optimizations only concern small devices.

-Many people confuse mobile SEO & ASO.
+Many people confuse mobile SEO and ASO.
 They are completely different.
 Mobile SEO focuses on websites displayed on smartphones.
 Mobile ASO focuses on application optimizations.